Research Data Management Guide: Share Your Data

 • Publish data in a "data paper"

 A data paper or article is a standalone publication providing detailed context for and description of research datasets that is somewhat independent of the original data analysis and interpretation.
 It is an opportunity for researchers and data producers to gain acknowledgement for their research data products.
-This is a relatively new way to share research data and facilitates re-use.
 The number of data journals is quickly growing and includes Nature's Scientific Data.
-Here is a list of data journals that publish data papers.

 Although publishers have begun to publish data papers/data descriptors, many publishers do not host your data; instead publishers suggest you depositing a dataset into trusted data repositories.
 For instance, Geoscience Data Journal requests authors to deposit a dataset in a registered repository, along with the associated metadata for the dataset, before submitting for publication.
 Geoscience Data Journal lists about 20 trusted repositories as deposit options.